-The Salzburg Choral Festival, Jubilate Mozart!, will take place in Salzburg, Austria from June 24-28, 2020.
+The Salzburg Choral Festival, Jubilate Mozart!, will take place in Salzburg, Austria from June 24-28, 2020 and June 30 – July 4, 2021.
 The festival will feature a large chorus consisting of mixed voice choirs from across North America.
 Three days of festival rehearsals, mingling side-by-side with singers from a variety of backgrounds will lead festival participants to a grand finale concert in the historic and stunning Salzburger Dom.

 The 2020 festival will be under the direction of Eph Ehly, Professor Emeritus at the Conservatory of Music, University of Missouri-Kansas City.